Scorecard: Trump Declares 'Great Victory,' But 34 Of His Candidates Lost

 It's not at all clear that embracing Trump would have changed their fortunes given the mood of voters in those districts.
 Of the eight losing candidates Trump called out on Wednesday for not holding him closely enough, Trump had endorsed three of them.

-Overall, Trump's record in House races where he endorsed candidates at rallies or on Twitter was: 32 wins, 18 losses, 3 undecided.
+Overall, Trump's record in House races where he endorsed candidates at rallies or on Twitter was 32 wins, 18 losses and three still undecided.

 Loading...